Pradipwasre/Pradipwasre/README.md

-- 🌱 Recent graduate exploring opportunities in Data Science and Data Engineering
+- 🌱 Exploring opportunities in Data Science and Data Engineering
 - 🔭 Passionate about applying Machine Learning and Data Engineering concepts to real-world problems
-- 💻 Proficient in Data Structures, Algorithms, SQL, and Python/R for data analysis What I'm Working On
+- 💻 Skilled in Data Structures and Algorithms, SQL, Python
+# What I'm Working On
 - 📊 Building projects to showcase data science and data engineering skills
 - 🌐 Exploring new technologies in AI, ML, and big data

-* Let's Connect!
+# Let's Connect!

-I'm eager to collaborate on exciting projects and learn from experienced professionals in the field.
-Let's connect and discuss how we can leverage data to make a positive impact! 🚀
+I'm actively seeking opportunities to kick-start my career in data science and data engineering.
+If you're looking for a motivated team player with a passion for data, let's chat!
+I'm excited to contribute and grow in this dynamic field.

 <!---
 Pradipwasre/Pradipwasre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.